 I was far from excelling at this new skill, but I managed to reunite goat and goatherds.
 They looked at me quite perplexed when they realized I was bringing back one of their goats.

 Foreign words meant nothing to each other.
 Smiles and gestures did all the talking.
 It was all gratitude.

 I stood there looking at the scenery I had before me – soaking it all up because I knew moments like these don’t come that often.

 This moment, though, was all real.
 Bagan does not idolize its glorious past.
 Bagan lives it through every genuine daily task, every ancient building, and every gesture.
 This is still an extremely unsullied destination.

 I wish Bagan gets to conserve its genuine spirit and aura, because there are not many places in this world with similar stature and beauty where you feel like you are truly living, breathing, and understanding the destination as it really is.

 Tourists need to pay a $15 government fee to enter Bagan.
 The pass is valid for five days.
 Have exact change with the value of $15 in new and crisp bills.
 No stains, no creases, etc. They will refuse them otherwise.
 You can pay in euros too, but they charge 15 euros instead.

-I stayed at Bagan Umbra Hotel ($45 a night for double room) and Winner Guest House ($18 a night for double room).
+I stayed at Bagan Umbra Hotel ($45 a night for a double room) and Winner Guest House ($18 a night for a double room).
 Bagan Umbra was very nice and had a pool (great for the hot afternoons), while Winner was more basic but just as good if you’re not looking for anything fancy.